ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: ShadowNet

-where $f'_i$s are randomly chosen from $F$.
-Repetitive choice is allowed here as $m-n$ might be smaller than $n$. \item Stores an index matrix $C$ where $C[i]=j$ iff $f'_i=f_j$. \item Finally, shuffle $W'$ with a random permutation matrix $P_{\pi}$ for $\pi \in S_m$.

-\end{itemize} All of the above steps can be pre-computed securely in an off-line phase.
-With this transformation, we can easily recover the convolution results with the inverse of the permutation matrix $P_{\pi}$, the index matrix $C$ and the random scalars $(\lambda_1, \ldots, \lambda_n)$.
-Conceptually, the recovery process can be implemented as a pointwise convolution with $n$ filters of shape $(1,1,m)$.

 Intuitively, the permutation $\pi$ prevents the adversary from distinguishing between the kernels in $\hat{W}$ that correspond to $F$ and the ones that correspond to (transformed) $W$.
 Clearly, higher the values of $r$, better is the security and higher is the computational overhead.
-The formal security and performance analysis, as a function of $r$, is presented in Sections \ref{sec:sec_ana} and \ref{sec:obf-ratio}, respectively.
+The formal security and performance analysis is presented in Secs. \ref{sec:sec_ana} and \ref{sec:obf-ratio}, respectively.
 Note that ShadowNet applies the aforementioned transformation to every convolutional layer of the CNN.